bmc/cheat-sheets/pbx.md

 * Allow IncrediblePBX to update itself.
 * At the bash prompt, run `raspi-config`.
 * If the SD card has more than 4Gb, choose the menu item to expand the file system.
-(The ISO is only 4Gb, and that's all the system will see, unless you expand the file system.)
+(The ISO is only 4Gb, and Linux will only see that much, unless you expand the file system.)
 * Possibly select the overclock option, as well.
 * Enable the SSH daemon.